Azure-Samples/azure-javascript-labs/2-windows-oss-terminal-wsl/README.md

 ## Customize Windows Terminal

 Let's make the Node+JS profile look more like Ubuntu.
-Using your Node+JS profile, update the properties below in the JSON.
+Using your Node+JS profile (**Ctrl+,** from the terminal will open it in VS Code), update the properties below in the JSON.
 As you update your profile, the Terminal will automatically reflect your changes.
 1. Set `"useAcrylic" : false,`
 2. Set `"fontFace" : "Ubuntu Mono",`
 3. Set `"fontSize" : 14,`